-- 1. Look at the clothes that people around you are wearing. - 2.
-Write down differences in their clothing based on
+- 1. Look at the clothes that people around you are wearing.

+- 2. Write down differences in their clothing based on the points given below.

+- Colour

+Type

+Uniform according to occupation.

 • Variety in clothing

 - Since our country is so large, we find that there is variety in people's dress according to the region. - Men are seen wearing dhoti, pyjama lungi, and trousers.
 They also wear caps, hats and other headgear such as mundase, pheta and pagdi.